journey-js/journey/dist-setup.md

 Our jQuery script that was served from our local server in development, will be served from a CDN in production.
 Neat right?

 ## <a id="dist.js"></a>dist.js
 We will use two separate Node scripts for our project, one to run a development environment, *dev.js*, and one to create a distribution with, *dist.js*.
-You can combine these two scripts into one script if you like.
+You can combine these two scripts into one if you like.

-**Note:** you can also use Grunt/Gulp/somethingElse to setup a dev and dist environment.

 *dist.js* is the script we use to create a production ready distribution of our application.

+You can find the complete *dist.js* source [here](dist.js.md).

 Our project structure has a *src* folder where we will develop our application and a *dist* folder where our distribution will be written to.